We are less than one month away from the 2019 Rugby World Cup and the warm-up games haven’t really told us much.

 If all of Scotland’s games were taking place at Murrayfield, you’d have to say that they have a reasonable chance.

 However, Gregor Townsend’s side may find it difficult out in Japan.
-At the time of writing, Scotland are 3/1 to finish top of Pool A – they will need to beat Ireland to stand any chance of advancing to the knockout stages as group winners.
+At the time of writing, Scotland are 3/1 to finish top of Pool A (according to rugby world cup predictions), they will need to beat Ireland to stand any chance of advancing to the knockout stages as group winners.

 Scotland were thrashed by France in Nice before reversing the result at Murrayfield.
 Injuries may hinder their chances of going deep in the tournament this year but you never know.